nt255/ai-content-curation/README.md

 - "The declared package does not match the expected package." highlighting in red.
   - close and reopen the window
+- Lots of names and fields are not found, particularly in classes with Lombok.
+  - make sure Lombok is installed. restart if needed
+  - `right click project directory > Run As > Maven clean`

 # Setting up ComfyUI to Work with Project